Ceann Comhairle: Rules for election

 Under the rules for the election of the Ceann Comhairle, introduced during the 31st Dáil, candidates must be nominated by at least seven other members of Dáil Éireann.
 Each member may nominate only one candidate.
 Nominations must be submitted to the Clerk of the Dáil by not later than 6 p.m. on the day before the first day the Dáil meets after the general election in order to be valid, but may be withdrawn at any time up to the close of nominations.

 If more than one candidate is nominated, the Dáil will vote by secret ballot in order of preference after the candidates' speeches, which may not exceed five minutes, with an absolute majority required for victory.
 If no candidate wins a majority on first preferences, the individual with the fewest votes will be eliminated and their votes redistributed in accordance with their next highest preference, under the alternative vote voting system.
 Eliminations and redistributions will continue until one member receives the requisite absolute majority.
 Then, the House will vote on a formal motion to appoint the member in question to the position of Ceann Comhairle.
 The Clerk of the Dáil will be the presiding officer of the House during the election process.

-List of Cinn Comhairle
+List of office-holders

 Ceann Comhairle

 For each Ceann Comhairle, this tables lists the number of the Dáil, the period in which they held office, their constituencies and their political affiliation immediately prior to their appointment.

 Leas-Cheann Comhairle

-The Leas-Cheann Comhairle holds office as the Deputy Chairperson of Dáil Éireann under Article 15.9.1 of the constitution.
+The Leas-Cheann Comhairle holds office as the deputy chairperson of Dáil Éireann under Article 15.9.1 of the constitution.
 In the absence of the Ceann Comhairle, the Leas-Cheann Comhairle deputises and performs the duties and exercises the authority of the Ceann Comhairle in Dáil proceedings.
 The Leas-Cheann Comhairle is also elected by secret ballot.
-The current Leas-Cheann Comhairle is Independent TD Catherine Connolly.
-She is the first female TD to hold the position.
+The current Leas-Cheann Comhairle is Fianna Fáil TD John McGuinness.
 Traditionally, the position was reserved for an Opposition TD.
 The role carries the pay and status as a Minister of State.